-The concept of eLearning Branching Scenarios and the more general idea of interactive learning are hot topics at the moment.
+The concept of eLearning Branching Scenarios and the more general idea of interactive learning have become important topics among L&D professionals in recent years.
 Interactivity engages and challenges the learner, and branching is important, but a confusing term for many because:

 a) it can mean a lot of different things

 b) those things might not be all that clear to those not ‘in the know’.